lwesterl/Protopaja_p3/README.md

 # Protopaja_p3
-Contains Arduino codes from protopaja project
+Contains Arduino codes from protopaja project, group 3 The project was sponsored by Consair